rnqb/vgdb_django_db/README-VGDB Portfolio Project.txt

 -django_init.sql was created in data/misc folder, contains standard settings for initializing a SQL DB, will be referenced in yml file as well.
 -docker-compose.yml file created.It allows to deploy, combine, and configure multiple docker containers at the same time. yml file contains container for web server, postgres db, and pgadmin client.
+Ran docker compose down (stop and remove) and started containers again by using docker compose up -d for detached mode.
+-Created new server in PG Admin 4 at localhost/5433 (5433 was set in the yml file)... user is postgres/pass is default admin.

+-"docker compose down --rmi all" :this stops containers and removes all images at same time*

+Implement password protection with .env and python-decouple, add into .env file and make sure it is in gitignore/dockerignore file.

+docker compose exec web python manage.py migrate --noinput -migrated to generate default django tables.
+Since image was rebuilt, pgadmin server will have to be re-created as well.

+-Created and pushed to githib repo (https://github.com/rnqb/vgdb_django_db.git)

+- Need to create my DB tables with Django built in ORM now.

+Django automatically converts Python class/object code to be raw SQL
+- so we wrote some class/object code to interpret my tables scheme.
+-started by creating model.py file with Django ORM to create database tables.
+-note wasn't sure on how to set foreign keys with django ORM after some research, but I can just do this in PG Admin.

+Now that we have Django ORM code that translates into RAW SQL, we will need to migrate the code to PGSQL DB. python manage.py migrate --run-syncdb had to be run in terminal in order to see tables in PGADMIN.

+- Need to setup Insomnia to do CRUD actions to  DB tables.
+- Used Django for my project, need to setup pytest with it somehow.